 Thanks to Amendment 2, patients will now have access to medical marijuana through licenced dispensaries.
 The only way for patients to buy medicinal cannabis is to present a doctor’s prescription.
 It will be illegal to sell cannabis to a patient without a prescription.

 According to the bill, the state will start receiving applications for dispensaries no later than August 3.
 Tax from cannabis will be destined to veterans.
-The tax amount will be around a 4%.
+The tax amount will be around 4%.

 Hemp is going legal!